juanlao7/protopipe_web/cards/splitIntoXAndYByColumns.md

 * **Data** --- [Tensor](types/Tensor.html)

-  2D tensor (a.k.a. table) to split.
+  2D tensor (a table) to split.

 * **X columns** --- List of [Integer](types/Integer.html)

-  Columns for the resulting X table.
+  Columns to include in the resulting X table.

 * **Y columns** --- List of [Integer](types/Integer.html)

-  Columns for the resulting Y table.
+  Columns to include in the resulting Y table.